PatrickEMcLean/DungeonMerchantStory/01-Draft.md

 The light changed, and I looked up and there was a woman in a fine dress.
 As she entered the store I could see that she wore expensive jewelry and cooled herself with a hand-painted fan from the East.

 Boltac wiped the sweat from his face with a handkerchief and said, "My lady! welcome to Boltac's General's Store" Then came out from behind the counter and made a deep, formal bow.
 I just stood there with my mouth hanging open.
-Boltac, still bowed, saw me and snapped his finger.
+Boltac, still bent over, saw me and snapped his finger.
 "Bow," he hissed.
 I imitated him as best I could and managed not to fall down.

-"Please gentle merchant, arise," said the lady, now fanning a smile.
+"Please gentle merchant, arise," said the lady, now fanning her smiling face.

-,
-"How may be we be of service, milady?"
+"How might be we be of service, milady?"

 "I am going on a trip, the end of which is, uncertain, and I should like to buy a little... oh, something which..." she waved her fan in the air as she waited for Boltac to fill in the blank.